lancenacabuan/Shaliah/sources/Paperwork.md

 # God-Man or God's Man: Trinitarian and Biblical Unitarian Christologies in Light of Second Temple Wisdom and Agency

-## Framing the question and the historical-literary method
+## Problem Statement and Historical-Literary Methodology

 Traditional, church-dogmatic Trinitarianism, especially as formalized in the fourth and fifth centuries, confesses one God in three equally divine "Persons" and, by extension, confesses Jesus as ontologically God the Son who assumed a full human nature, the "God-man" claim. [<sup>[1]</sup>][src-1] The question posed here is whether that ontological claim is the most sensible inference from Israel's Scriptures, Second Temple Jewish thought and idiom, and the New Testament's own literary patterns, especially when the New Testament repeatedly depicts Jesus as God's commissioned representative, the "one sent," and when it draws heavily on Wisdom and Word traditions to speak about God's action in the world. [<sup>[2]</sup>][src-2]